-Warren Schmidt just retired and has to face the fact that he has to spend his last remaining years on earth with his boring nagging wife.
-Out of boredom, he decides to adopt a foster child in Africa, to which he write letters about how much his life sucks now.
-One of the few things that keeps him going is his daughter, who is about to get married to a dimwitted, trailer trash like, waterbed salesman.
+Schmidt, having just retired from his career as an insurance actuary, is trying to come to terms with the prospect of spending his last remaining years on Earth with his boring, nagging wife.
+Out of boredom, he decides to adopt a foster child in Africa, to whom he writes letters about how much his life sucks now.
+One of the few things that keeps him going is his daughter Jeannie (Hope Davis), who is about to get married to a dimwitted waterbed salesman named Randall (Dermot Mulroney).

 As he goes out one day, mulling about his wife, he returns to find her dead of a blood clot.
 Not much later, he finds some old love letters lying around the house.
 It turns out that his wife had an affair with his best friend, some 25 years earlier.